-Cement sepsis is an infection and inflammation caused by dental cement being left around the crown abutment margin.
+Cement sepsis is an infection and inflammation resulting from dental cement being around the crown abutment margin.
 The body doesn’t like the rough surface as it harbors bacteria.
 Since the body can not expel it, bone resorbs as an attempt to get away.
-Left untreated it can cause the dental implant to be lost.
+If we do not treat cement sepsis it is very possible that the dental implant will fail.
 Cement sepsis is fairly common.
 Many dentists have figured out ways to completely avoid this complication and probably never cause this, others well not so much.
 Dentists are going to see a lot of it if they use stock abutments and poor techniques to cement their dental crowns.
 If a dentist is going to cement a crown (they can be screw retained), then the steps found on the cement dental crown post should be followed.

 Treatment of cement sepsis

 Treatment involves removing the dental cement somehow.
-One might be able to clean if off in a similar manner as teeth are cleaned, but that is unlikely.
+One might be able to remove the cement in a similar manner as we clean teeth, but that is unlikely.
 Usually the cement is deep under the gums and we do not have adequate access to remove the cement.
-When this is the case, a more invasive procedure is required.
+When this is the case, we must do a more invasive procedure.
 The two basic techniques involve making an incision in the gums to gain access or removing the crown to gain access.
-Don’t worry the crown can usually be saved!
+In my experience we can usually save the crown!
 If you wold like to know more about the methods to remove cement from around a dental implant click on dental code cement sepsis.

 Case example of cement sepsis removal